Skip Nav

 The following practices are prohibited in all Umbrella programs:

-a) Corporal punishment (including but not limited to hitting, spanking, slapping, pinching)
+1. Corporal punishment (including but not limited to hitting, spanking, slapping, pinching)

-c) Locking the exits of the child care for the purpose of confining the child, or confining the area or room without supervision (unless in an emergency situation)*
+3. Locking the exits of the child care for the purpose of confining the child, or confining the area or room without supervision (unless in an emergency situation)*

-d) Use of harsh, degrading measures or threats or derogatory language directed at or used in the presence of a child that would humiliate, scare, or frighten the child or undermine their self-respect, dignity or worth
+4. Use of harsh, degrading measures or threats or derogatory language directed at or used in the presence of a child that would humiliate, scare, or frighten the child or undermine their self-respect, dignity or worth

-f) Inflicting any bodily harm on children including making children eat or drink against their will
+6. Inflicting any bodily harm on children including making children eat or drink against their will

-*If there is an emergency situation that requires a child to be restrained or confined, the supervisor needs to be informed to support safety of child(ren) and staff, report to parent(s) and to determine if a Serious Occurrence report needs to be made.
+*If there is an emergency situation that requires a child to be restrained or confined, the supervisor needs to be informed to support safety of child(ren) and staff, report to parent(s) and to determine if a Serious Occurrence Report needs to be made.

 Table of contents